mishra-lab/cihr-multiprovince-covid-project/publications/Gini by social determinant - Toronto/README.md

 *Equal contribution

 ## Summary of data sources
-### Gini coefficient of COVID-19 cases over time by income
+### Gini coefficient of COVID-19 cases over time by income (Figure 4)
 This [dataset](https://github.com/mishra-lab/cihr-multiprovince-covid-project/blob/main/publications/Gini%20by%20social%20determinant%20-%20Toronto/d_after_tax_income_PPE_decile.zip) includes Gini coefficients of community cases (excluding long-term care residents) reported between January 21, 2020 and November 21, 2020 in Toronto stratified by income.
 Person-level data on laboratory-confirmed COVID-19 cases were obtained from Contact Management Solutions (CCM)+.
 Individual-level data have been transformed into aggregated data in the posted dataset.
 After-tax, per-person equivalent income ranking across dissemination areas within Toronto was obtained from ICES (a not-for-profit research institute that securely houses Ontario’s health-related data).

-### Gini coefficient of COVID-19 cases over time by visible minority
+### Gini coefficient of COVID-19 cases over time by visible minority (Figure A5)
 This [dataset](https://github.com/mishra-lab/cihr-multiprovince-covid-project/blob/main/publications/Gini%20by%20social%20determinant%20-%20Toronto/d_visible_minority_decile.zip) includes Gini coefficients of community cases (excluding long-term care residents) reported between January 21, 2020 and November 21, 2020 in Toronto stratified by percentage of visible minority.
+Person-level data on laboratory-confirmed COVID-19 cases were obtained from Contact Management Solutions (CCM)+.
 Individual-level data have been transformed into aggregated data in the posted dataset.
 Neighbourhood-level attributes were obtained from [Statistics Canada 2016 Census](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/index-eng.cfm)

+### Gini coefficient of COVID-19 cases over time by recent immigration (Figure A5)
+This [dataset](https://github.com/mishra-lab/cihr-multiprovince-covid-project/blob/main/publications/Gini%20by%20social%20determinant%20-%20Toronto/d_recent_immigrantion_decile.zip) includes Gini coefficients of community cases (excluding long-term care residents) reported between January 21, 2020 and November 21, 2020 in Toronto stratified by percentage of recent immigration.
+Person-level data on laboratory-confirmed COVID-19 cases were obtained from Contact Management Solutions (CCM)+.
+Individual-level data have been transformed into aggregated data in the posted dataset.
+Neighbourhood-level attributes were obtained from [Statistics Canada 2016 Census](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/index-eng.cfm)

+### Gini coefficient of COVID-19 cases over time by suitable housing (Figure A5)
+This [dataset](https://github.com/mishra-lab/cihr-multiprovince-covid-project/blob/main/publications/Gini%20by%20social%20determinant%20-%20Toronto/d_suitable_house_decile.zip) includes Gini coefficients of community cases (excluding long-term care residents) reported between January 21, 2020 and November 21, 2020 in Toronto stratified by percentage of suitable housing.
+Person-level data on laboratory-confirmed COVID-19 cases were obtained from Contact Management Solutions (CCM)+.
+Individual-level data have been transformed into aggregated data in the posted dataset.
+Neighbourhood-level attributes were obtained from [Statistics Canada 2016 Census](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/index-eng.cfm)

+### Gini coefficient of COVID-19 cases over time by multi-generational household (Figure A5)
+This [dataset](https://github.com/mishra-lab/cihr-multiprovince-covid-project/blob/main/publications/Gini%20by%20social%20determinant%20-%20Toronto/d_multi_generation_decile.zip) includes Gini coefficients of community cases (excluding long-term care residents) reported between January 21, 2020 and November 21, 2020 in Toronto stratified by percentage of multi-generational household.
+Person-level data on laboratory-confirmed COVID-19 cases were obtained from Contact Management Solutions (CCM)+.
+Individual-level data have been transformed into aggregated data in the posted dataset.
+The measure of multi-generational household was curated by and sourced from the Ontario Community Health Profiles Partnership.

 The datasets mentioned above include the following information organized by deciles:
 * Total population in each decile (total_pop)